-- Boil about 2 cups of water, add to your dandelion bits, cover and let steep for about 10 minutes, lightly covered.
+- Boil about 2 cups of water, add to your dandelion bits, cover and let steep for about 10 minutes in a jar or heat-proof container, lightly covered.

-- Strain out the tea (optional, so you don’t have to drink bits of flowers and leaves) and add lemon or honey if desired.
+- Strain out the tea and add lemon or honey if desired.
 Enjoy warm.

 Be sure you pick your flowers from a lawn that has not seen fertilizer or pesticides.